Never Look Back (film)

-Never Look Back is a 1952 British drama film directed by Francis Searle and starring Rosamund John, Hugh Sinclair and Guy Middleton.
+Never Look Back is a 1952 British second feature ('B') drama film directed by Francis Searle and starring Rosamund John, Hugh Sinclair and Guy Middleton.
 The screenplay concerns a newly appointed female barrister whose career is threatened by a former lover.
 It was made by Hammer Films at the Mancunian Studios in Manchester.
+This was Michael Carreras' first film as a producer, and he brought the film in right on schedule.
+Filming began Sept.
+17, 1951, and it was trade shown at the Rialto on March 19, 1952.
+It opened at the Odeon on May 26, and did rather poorly, mainly due to the film's lack of recognizable name actors.
+From this time on, Hammer tried to make sure that each film they produced featured at least one well-known actor.

 Plot

-Anne Maitland is the King's Counsel who receives an unexpected late-night visit from ex-boyfriend Guy Ransome (Middleton).
-When Ransome is then accused of murdering his mistress on the same night, Anne takes on his defense.
-In a court battle against Nigel Stewart, a barrister who is madly in love with her, Maitland clears Ransome of murder by disclosing her earlier relationship with him, and that he was staying in her flat on the night of the crime.
-However, when it is discovered that Ransome did commit the murder, Maitland's reputation is in tatters.
-But this failure leaves her finally able to marry Nigel Stewart when he is no longer a professional threat.
+Anne Maitland is a newly-appointed King's Counseller.
+She receives an unexpected late-night visit from ex-boyfriend Guy Ransome.
+When Ransome is later accused of murdering his mistress on the same night, Anne takes on his defence.
+In a court battle against Nigel Stewart, a barrister who is madly in love with her, Anne clears Ransome of murder by disclosing her intimate relationship with him, and stating that he was staying in her flat on the night of the crime.
+However, when it is discovered that Ransome did indeed commit the murder, Anne's reputation is left in tatters.
+However, her professional failure enables her to marry Stewart, who is no longer a professional threat to her.